Registered Manager- Children's Home

 About you

-If you are an aspiring or experienced Registered Manager and are committed to improving outcomes for children and young people in care, Gloucestershire would like to hear from you.
-We’re particularly interested in hearing from established managers or deputies with leadership skills backed up by demonstrable outcomes regarding the children’s homes you’ve been leading over the last 2+ years.
-We’d also be interested in hearing from qualified social workers who are interested in broadening their experience and expertise from fieldwork into this regulated service, and for whom, comprehensive support and training would be available.
+If you are an aspiring or experienced Registered Manager and are committed to improving outcomes for children and young people in care, we would like to hear from you.
+We’re particularly interested in hearing from established managers or deputies of children’s homes with leadership skills backed up by demonstrable outcomes regarding the children’s homes you have been leading.

-As well as your experience of working in children’s homes and/or aspirations to develop expertise within this area of regulated service provision, there are some things we require of you to be successfully appointed to this post:
+As well as your experience of working in children’s homes, there are some things we require of you to be successfully appointed to this post:

-• Level 5 Diploma in Leadership and Management for Residential Care (or nearing completion/able to begin the programme) or an equivalent qualification e.g. Degree in Social Work (or equivalent).
+• level 5 Diploma in Leadership and Management for Residential Care (or nearing completion/able to begin the programme) or an equivalent qualification

-• A full driving licence and willingness to drive.
+• full driving licence and willingness to drive

 • DBS clearance

-For an informal chat about this role, please email ChildrenHomeRecruitment@gloucestershire.gov.uk and someone will get in touch with you and respond to any questions you may have.
+For an informal chat about this role, please contact ChildrenHomeRecruitment@gloucestershire.gov.uk

-We reserve the right to close an advertisement earlier than the stated closing date if we receive a suitable number of applications or fill the vacancy/vacancies.
+We reserve the right to close an advertisement earlier than the stated closing date if we receive a suitable number of applications.

 Additional Information